 - peppermint essential oil

-- 5 drops peppermint essential oil (where to buy)
+- Stir in the 5 drops of peppermint essential oil.